ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 ## [From _The independent._](https://chroniclingamerica.loc.gov/lccn/sn85029094/1862-06-28/ed-1/seq-2)

 #### 1862-06-28 &middot; Oskaloosa, Kan.

 <table style="width: 100%;"><tr><td style="width: 50%">

-to-day an elderly darkey, with a verv
-philosophic and retrospective cast of
-countenance, squatted upon his bundle,
-toasting himself against the chimney,
-and apparently plunged into a state of
-profound meditation, rinding, upon
-inquiry, that he belonged to the 9th
-Illinois, one of the most gallantly be­
-haved and heavy-losing regiments at
-the Fort Donelsou battle, and part of
-which was aboard.
-I began to interro­
 gate him upon the subject.
 His phil­
 osophy was so much in the Fallstaffinn
 vein, ithat I will give his views in his